Ferdinand57/bonbon_shop/README.md

 After adding strip_tags, remove the data that you have just added and try to add it again.
-If you get an error on the form that says the mood field cannot be empty, then congratulations, you have added a security hole against XSS!
+If you get an error on the form that says the product field cannot be empty, then congratulations, you have added a security hole against XSS!
 If you do not get an error, check again whether you have followed the steps above.

 Sanitizing Data with DOMPurify